prem9910/ReactJS-Practice-Example/README.md

 Feel free to contribute and add more examples or improvements!

-### License

-This project is licensed under the MIT License.
-Feel free to use and modify the code according to the terms specified in the license.

 This README provides a brief introduction to `map`, `filter`, and `reduce` functions, along with examples to illustrate their usage.
 It also invites contributors to explore more examples in the `examples.js` file and outlines the project's license.